yannickdils/Workshop-GettingStartedWithIaC/module 7/readme.md

 Add a Bicep file to your GitHub repository.
 In the module 7 directory, a template bicep file is available.

 You can put the file anywhere in the repository.
-The workflow sample in the next section assumes the Bicep file is named **main.bicep**, and it's stored at the root of your repository.
+The workflow sample in the next section assumes the Bicep file is named **main.bicep**, and is stored in the 'module 7' folder of your repository.

 ## Create workflow